-Before you lodge your new home plans with the relevant approval authority (e.g. Cessnock City Council), you are required to obtain Design Approval from LWP.
+Before you lodge your new home plans with the relevant approval authority, e.g., Cessnock City Council, you are required to obtain Design Approval from LWP.
 The process to obtain design approval is as follows:

-- 1. Ensure when designing your home you refer to the requirements outlined in this document, contract of sale, individual lot plan and Development Control Plan (DCP) where applicable. - 2.
-Upon completion of your design, submit in PDF format to LWP (huntleebuildingplans@lwpproperty.com.au): - One A3 set of plans including feature survey site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials, - A completed BASIX Certificate as well as service drawings showing proposed house details such as refined water, drinking water, sewer, rain water, storm water and pool or spa pipe locations and connections within the property and - A completed copy of the external colours and materials schedule. - 3.
-LWP will issue a design approval where plans appropriately comply or provide comments where a design may not comply (allow 7-10 working days). - 4.
-Upon receipt of an approval from LWP, seek relevant development approval from the relevant approval authority (e.g. Cessnock City Council).
+- Ensure when designing your home you refer to the requirements outlined in this document, contract of sale, individual lot plan and Development Control Plan (DCP) where applicable. - Upon completion of your design, submit via OASIS, a dedicated web portal at www.lwpoasis.com.au: - one A3 set of plans, including feature survey site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials, - a completed BASIX Certificate as well as service drawings showing proposed house details such as recycled water, drinking water, sewer, rain water, storm water and pool or spa pipe locations and connections within the property, and - a completed copy of the external colours and materials schedule.

+- 3. LWP will issue a design approval where plans comply or provide comments where a design may not comply (allow 7 10 working days). - 4.
+Upon receipt of an approval from LWP, seek development approval from the relevant approval authority, e.g., Cessnock City Council.